 7. Greers Ferry Lake

-Near the city of Heber Springs, in North Central Arkansas, Greers Ferry Lake offers 40,000 acres of water to explore.
-Several designated park areas on the shore of Greers Ferry Lake feature campgrounds and hiking trails.
+Greers Ferry Lake offers 40,000 acres of water to explore near the city of Heber Springs in North Central Arkansas.
+Several designated shoreline parks on the lake feature campgrounds and hiking trails.
 Commercial businesses also line the lake and provide boat rentals, vacation cabins, and public golf courses.

-A favorite vacation spot from Little Rock, Greers Ferry Lake is a 90-mile drive from the city.
-The city of Heber Springs makes for a great basecamp to enjoy the lake.
-East of Heber Springs, a footpath up Sugar Loaf Mountain lends to a spectacular view of the water.
+Greers Ferry Lake is a favorite vacation spot from Little Rock and a 90-mile drive from the city.
+The closer city of Heber Springs makes for a great base camp to enjoy the lake.
+East of Heber Springs, a footpath up Sugar Loaf Mountain leads to a spectacular view of the water.

 8. Lake Catherine

-In the Ouachita Mountains near Hot Springs, Lake Catherine is another great watery destination in the region.
+Lake Catherine is another great watery destination in the Ouachita Mountains near Hot Springs.
 This 11-mile-long narrow reservoir is smaller than its western neighbor, Lake Hamilton, but still provides plenty of things to do.
 Fishing and boating are two of the most popular activities at Lake Catherine.
 Camping is also popular at Lake Catherine State Park.